Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Related Work

-In recent years, there has been growing interest in understanding the expressive power of GNN models at a theoretical level.
-Broadly speaking, expressivity in the context of GNNs refers to the capacity of a given architecture to capture complex graph structures and distinguish between different graphs.
-In this paper, our measure of expressive power is the ability of a GNN to produce distinct representations for non-isomorphic graphs.
-A key insight from recent theoretical work is that the expressive power of message-passing GNNs is fundamentally limited by the 1-dimensional Weisfeiler-Leman (1-WL) graph isomorphism test~\cite{xu2019powerfulgraphneuralnetworks,Morris2019}.
-Moreover, both works independently showed that there exist GNNs that are as least as powerful as the 1-WL test (e.g., the Graph Isomorphism Network by Xu et al.~\cite{xu2019powerfulgraphneuralnetworks}).
-The above insights have led to a flurry of research on pushing GNN expressivity beyond the 1-WL barrier.
-One line of work draws inspiration from more powerful extensions of the 1-WL test, such as the $k$-dimensional WL test~\cite{morris2020weisfeiler} or a variant that incorporates edge directions~\cite{Rossi23}.
-Another line of work augments message passing with additional structural information beyond the raw graph connectivity (e.g., \cite{BouritsasFZB23}), or use unique node identifiers \cite{VignacLF20} or random features \cite{AbboudCGL21} in order to break symmetries.
+In recent years, there has been growing interest in theoretically understanding the expressive power of GNNs.
+Broadly speaking, the expressivity of a GNN refers to its capacity to capture complex structures and distinguish between different graphs.
+In this paper, our notion of expressive power is the ability of a GNN to produce distinct representations for non-isomorphic graphs.
+A key insight from recent theoretical works is that the expressive power of message-passing GNNs is fundamentally limited by the 1-dimensional Weisfeiler-Leman (1-WL) graph isomorphism test~\citep{xu2019powerfulgraphneuralnetworks,Morris2019}.
+Both works independently showed that there exist GNNs that are at least as powerful as the 1-WL test, e.g., the Graph Isomorphism Network by ~\citet{xu2019powerfulgraphneuralnetworks}.

+This led to research pushing GNN expressivity beyond the 1-WL via the $k$-dimensional WL test~\citep{morris2020weisfeiler}, edge-direction-aware variants~\citep{Rossi23}, or structual augmentations (e.g., \citet{BouritsasFZB23}).
 While these tricks can increase expressivity, they can also introduce challenges such as overfitting or reliance on problem-specific features.
-In fact, Franks et al.~\cite{franks2024weisfeilerlemanmarginexpressivitymatters} show that higher expressivity does not always imply better generalization performance.
-For a detailed review on WL-based approaches and potential future directions, see, e.g., \cite{Morris24a,Morris2023}.
+In fact, higher expressivity does not imply better generalization \citet{franks2024weisfeilerlemanmarginexpressivitymatters}.